citizenship by investment

 One of the crucial requirements to become a Portuguese citizen is to prove proficiency in the Portuguese language.

 Language proficiency is required only for applicants who come from non-Portuguese-speaking countries.
-They must demonstrate a minimum proficiency in the Portuguese language, equivalent to level A2 or higher.
+They must demonstrate a minimum proficiency in Portuguese by taking the basic Portuguese language text, equivalent to level A2 or higher.

 Portugal D2 Visa vs. the D7 and Golden Visas: What option to choose?